 Users need to understand and visualize basic information about places and objects of interest, for example, the distance between two geographic locations or the range of an entity of interest.
-Using Distance and Direction, you can draw geodetic lines, circles, ellipses, and rings to visualize relevant information.
-Lines, circles, ellipses, and rings are created as features stored in a feature dataset in the project geodatabase and are added to the table of contents.
-You can export lines, circles, ellipses, and rings to a new feature class, shapefile, or .kmz file for further analysis, planning, or use in other systems.
+Using Distance and Direction, you can draw geodetic lines, circles, ellipses, rings, and sectors to visualize relevant information.
+Lines, circles, ellipses, rings, and sectors are created as features stored in a feature dataset in the project geodatabase and are added to the Contents pane of a map.
+You can export lines, circles, ellipses, rings, and sectors to a new feature class, shapefile, or .kmz file for further analysis, planning, or use in other systems.

 Distance and Direction tools